schmittcp/systematic_review_eval/README.md

 have an overlap greater than the user provided threshold and where the type of annotations match (e.g., Species annotation matches a species annotation).

-This essentially creates  a bipartite graph in which a mi may be assigned to more than one mj (and vice versa).
+This  creates  a bipartite graph in which a mi may be assigned to more than one mj (and vice versa).
 To create unique assignments, the python linear sum assignment from scipy.optmize algorithm is used.